-Tenancy Deposit Claims Liverpool
+Tenancy Deposit Dispute Claims Solicitors

 If you have paid a deposit in connection with an Assured Shorthold Tenancy (“AST”), your landlord must follow certain rules within 30 days of your payment.
+Your landlord could owe you compensation for failing to follow the tenancy deposit rules.

 What are the tenancy deposit rules?